10 Must-Haves for Home Health Occupational Therapy

 A lot of home health therapists use a stool to place their tote bag on as well so it doesn’t touch the floor, but I’ve also heard of using wax paper or newspaper to place your bag on when you’re using the stool.
 (I promise not every home needs this much in the way of precautions, but you always want to play it safe!)

-One huge benefit is it provides you with treatment ideas and handouts for your home health patients.
+One huge benefit is that it provides you with treatment ideas and handouts for your home health patients, without you having to endlessly search online.
 It includes topics like home exercise programs, ADL retraining and adaptive equipment, managing medication and MD appointments, energy conservation techniques, home exercise programs, and more.

-For more on why I love the OT Toolkit, check out my full review here.
+For more on why I love the OT Toolkit, you can check out my full review here.

 6. Samples of Adaptive Equipment